⚖️ Problem 💔 Reason 🔬 Remedy 📋 The Playbook 🥼 The Whitecoat Rebellion

 The gap S.3829 leaves open: S.3829 punishes the corporation and its executive leadership.
 It does not reach the individual physician who signs the denial letter — the medical director who excludes qualifying clinical data on procedural pretexts and faces no personal accountability for the harm that follows.
 That gap is precisely what the Clinical Integrity Amendment closes.

-The cases S.3829 would have resolved → Room I
+The cases the Amendment would have resolved → Room I

 The Ballad Health lawsuit, the Lokken estate class action, the Senate investigation — documented in The Problem Room.